Never mind that it’s not visible to the outside observer: underwear is one article of clothing where personal preference is key.

 Just like the name implies, boxer briefs combine the aspects of briefs and boxers.
 Like boxers, boxer briefs have a longer leg that ends at the upper thigh.
 And like briefs, boxer briefs offer a fit that’s much closer to the body.

 Boxer briefs are a great choice for the guy that feels like they have grown beyond briefs, but find the tendency for boxers to bunch up to be uncomfortable.
-If you’re looking for a pair of underwear in a classic fit that has a greater amount of coverage, boxer briefs may be just the solution you’re looking for.
+If you’re looking for underwear that comes in a classic fit that has a greater amount of coverage, boxer briefs may be the best underwear for you.

 Long underwear may not come up in conversation as much as briefs, boxers, and boxer briefs, but they still deserve consideration when building your underwear wardrobe.